 - Are you mixing your prescription with alcohol or benzodiazepines?

-- Is having enough medication before your next prescription comes due a major concern?
+- Is having enough medication before your next prescription comes due to a major concern?

 - Do you try to get extra pills from other sources?